gmazzap/ATP/README.md

-When files containing `ajax_template_part()` calls are loaded by WordPress, required templates are **not** loaded immediately, only when entire page is loaded, an ajax request is sent to server to get all the templates required, and then related is content is *pushed* in right place.
+When files containing `ajax_template_part()` calls are loaded by WordPress, required templates are **not** loaded immediately, only when entire page is loaded, an ajax request is sent to server to get all the templates required, and related content is *pushed* in right place.

 # First question is: